Arizona Residential Lease Agreement | PDF

-The Arizona residential lease agreement can be used to convey an arrangement in regard to the renting of a residential property.
-The contract is between a landlord and tenant for the occupation of livable space in which rent is paid every month until the end of the term (typically one (1) year).
+An Arizona residential lease agreement is a contract that allows a landlord to rent property to a tenant for payment that is usually due on the 1st of every month.
 The landlord has the right to perform a credit and background check of each potential lessee through the use of a rental application.
 This is common practice, especially for higher-end property, and the tenant will be notified within a week of approval.

 Security Deposit Laws

 Maximum Amount ($) – Landlords have the right to demand up to one and a half (1.5) times the monthly rent for a security deposit (§ 33-1321).

 Returning – The entire security deposit, minus any unpaid rent or other charges, must be returned to the tenant within fourteen (14) days of the termination of the agreement (§ 33-1321).